Spoilers For ‘The Young And The Restless’: Mia Learns Which Rosales Brother Fathered Her Baby

 “Lola thinks that Rey and Arturo need to put their past behind them, so Arturo’s baby is born into a loving and peaceful family.
 Her brothers’ issues far exceed their time in Genoa City, so she worries they won’t be able to forgive and forget,” said Griffith.

-No matter what Rey decides to do in the end about his cheating wife and brother, their family will undoubtedly change, but continuing to hold a grudge could hurt Rey as much or more than it hurts the rest of the family.
+No matter what Rey decides to do in the end about his cheating wife and brother, their family will undoubtedly change.
+However, continuing to hold a grudge could hurt Rey as much — or more — than it hurts the rest of the family.
 With Celeste showing up in Genoa City in the next few weeks, things are bound to get even wilder for the group.
-With Mia and Arturo and Miami, neither Rey nor Lola will have the opportunity to be a hands-on aunt and uncle during the baby’s early days unless, perhaps, they go to spend time with them for a while after the baby arrives later this year.
+With Mia and Arturo in Miami, neither Rey nor Lola will have the opportunity to be a hands-on aunt and uncle during the baby’s early days.

+Unless, perhaps, Rey and Lola travel to Miami in order to spend time with Mia and Arturo for a while, after the baby arrives later this year.